massimocaprinali/cloud-foundry-public/getting-started-swift.md

 You can use the {{site.data.keyword.Bluemix_short}} CLI to deploy apps.

-1. Log in to your {{site.data.keyword.Bluemix_notm}} account, and select an API endpoint.
+1. Log in to your {{site.data.keyword.cloud_notm}} account, and select an API endpoint.

   ```
 ibmcloud login
   ```
   {: codeblock}

   If you have a federated user ID, instead use the following command to log in with your single sign-on ID.
-See [Logging in with a federated ID](/docs/iam?topic=iam-federated_id) for more information.
+See [Logging in with a federated ID](/docs/account?topic=account-federated_id) for more information.

   ```
 ibmcloud login --sso